Cost to Tile a Bathroom

 Preparing Walls and Subfloor

-The subsurface doesn’t have to be perfect; some imperfections can be disguised with clever use of adhesive, although this may mean you spend more money on adhesive.
-Avoid larger tiles as these will highlight any imperfections.
+The subsurface doesn’t have to be perfect, and some imperfections can be disguised with clever use of adhesive, although this may mean you spend more money on adhesive.
+Avoid larger tiles, as these will highlight any imperfections.

 Installing Underfloor Heating

-If you are retiling your bathroom floor, then this is a good opportunity to install underfloor heating.
-There is nothing more pleasant than a warm bathroom floor on a winter morning.
-There are different types of underfloor heating available, so the cost will depend on which you choose.
-It is typically in the region of £110 per m2.
+If you're retiling your bathroom floor, then this is a good opportunity to install underfloor heating.
+There are different types of underfloor heating available, so the cost will depend on which you choose, but underfloor heating costs are typically in the region of £110 per m².

 Installing a Wetroom

 Whilst you are retiling, you may also wish to consider turning your bathroom into a wet room.
 Wetrooms can add value to your home.
-The cost of a wetroom will depend on the system you choose and the size of the room.
+The cost of a wetroom will depend on the system you choose and the size of the room, but are in the region of £5,500.

 Reducing Your Bathroom Tiling Costs

-Retiling a whole bathroom can be expensive.
-Most of the costs come from labour.
-So, there are a few ways that you can reduce the costs, and save a bit of money.
+Retiling a whole bathroom can be expensive, and most costs come from labour.
+Here are a few ways that you can reduce the costs and save a bit of money:

 Rip out the Old Tiles Yourself

-Taking out the tiles yourself will save you on the cost of labour for your contractor to remove them.
-Most contractors will charge around £30 an hour for this.
-For a fully tiled bathroom, this could take 6 hours.
-So, you could save £180.
+Taking out the tiles yourself will save you on the cost of labour, and most contractors will charge around £30 an hour.
+For a fully tiled bathroom, this could take 6 hours, so you could save £180.

 Source Your Own Tiles, Grout, and Adhesive